RyanZim/EJS-Lint/README.md

 ## How it Works

 EJS-Lint replaces everything outside a scriptlet tag with whitespace (to retain line & column numbers) and then runs the resulting (hopefully) valid JS through [node-syntax-error](https://github.com/substack/node-syntax-error) to check for errors.
 See the Development Notes below for more details.

+**Why can't EJS do this?** At EJS, we try to keep the library lightweight.
+EJS-Lint uses [acorn](https://github.com/ternjs/acorn) which is too large a dependency for EJS.

 ## CLI